valdanite/eye-exercise/README.md

 # Eye Exercise

-In this exercise, Two eyes follow the mouse position on the screen using the mouse events..
+In this exercise, two eyes follow the mouse position on the screen using the mouse events..

 To setup on your machine.